9 Types of CSS Selectors to Enhance Your Web Design

 Grouping Selector: Apply Styles to Multiple Selectors

 You might be wondering how combining groups can make your life easier when coding.
 Well, it’s a fantastic method that lets you apply the same attributes to multiple elements at once, which really cuts down on code redundancy.
 For instance, when you write h1, h2, h3 { margin-bottom: 20px; }, you’re giving all three heading levels a consistent bottom margin.
-This not only slashes the amount of CSS you have to create but also makes it way easier to maintain and update the look of your site.
+This not only slashes the amount of you have to create but also makes it way easier to maintain and update the look of your site.

 Along with grouping elements, you might want to explore other techniques like APIs, regular expressions, XPath, and headless browsers for those trickier styling situations.
 These methods can give you more flexibility and enhance the overall data extraction process.